Pet Custody Agreement Recognized for the First Time in The United States

 There is no law in Texas like the one in Alaska.
 In Texas, courts consider pets to be property.
 Because of this classification, it may be possible for you to use a prenuptial or postnuptial agreement that would determine pet custody.
 These agreements cannot determine child custody issues but can determine issues of property.

 If you are already in the divorce process, these nuptial agreements are not available to you.
 A judge deciding a pet custody issue will likely look at who provides the most care to the animal and who is best equipped to handle the animal.
 A court will not order pet visitation.
 If parties agree to visitation in writing, a court may enforce that agreement.

-Contact a Sugar Land, TX Divorce Attorney
+Contact a Richmond, TX Pet Custody Attorney